 The tutor team make no bones about the importance of question practice to your CA studies.
 Regular question practice is key at all levels of the qualification.
 We want your study plans to be light when it comes to recapping the module material and making study notes.
 The real focus of your time should be on question practice.

 Don't worry if you feel uncomfortable trying questions before you are sure of the whole module.
 It is important to expect that you will get questions wrong and there will be questions you just can’t do at the moment.
 Remember that this is OK and it is likely that everyone is in the same boat.

 The questions are part and parcel of the learning material – they are a safe place where you can make mistakes.
-It is far better to make mistake early on and learn from it, then make a mistake in the exam itself.
+It is far better to make a mistake early on and learn from it, than make a mistake in the exam itself.

 4. Be weighted towards your weakest subjects

 You need to be able to answer questions from right across the syllabus.
 This means you can't leave out the hard bits of the course and hope that they won't come up in the exam - they will!
 Students will often repeatedly study and answer questions on the part of the syllabus they are best at - this is natural as it makes us feel more confident.